ILESKOV/Family/README.md

-# 👩‍🚀'Family' NFT collection👩‍💻
+# 👪 'Family' NFT collection 👫
 > There is one contract Family.sol with ERC721 standard implementation.
 Collection has 4 types of tokens: MAN, WOMAN, KID_BOY and KID_GIRL
-## 🧫 Table of Contents
+## 📁 Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)
 * [Features](#features)